-After sorting, materials such as paper and aluminum are sent a local sorting and recycling facility (currently a facility owned by Waste Management, previously owned by Greenstar).
-Large carpet scraps and surplus building supplies are regularly donated to Construction Junction, a nearby reuse center, while furniture and other smaller durable goods such as computers and monitors are typically either donated to Goodwill or included in the internal reuse program.
+After sorting, materials such as paper and aluminum are sent to a local sorting and recycling facility (currently a facility owned by Waste Management).
+Large carpet scraps and surplus building supplies are regularly donated to Construction Junction, a nearby reuse center, and Habitat for Humanity, while furniture and other smaller durable goods such as computers and monitors are typically either donated to Goodwill or included in the internal reuse program.
 Wood pallets are collected in a designated area and picked up by Largent, a local company that reuses the pallets.
 Food scraps and landscaping waste are sent to AgRecycle, a Pittsburgh-based organic composting facility.
 Because AgRecycle is capable of composting food-contaminated paper and cardboard in addition to organic materials, items such as disposable coffee cups which would otherwise be sent to landfills are also diverted.
-All small electronic items and batteries are collected in the East Lobby and administration office and recycled by Batteries Plus, while lamps are collected by the building's electricians and recycled by Scott Electric.
+All small electronic items and batteries are collected in the East Lobby and recycled by Batteries Plus, while lamps are collected by the building's electricians and recycled by Scott Electric.
 Lastly, surplus prepared food is donated to the Greater Pittsburgh Community Food Bank and Jubilee Soup Kitchen, and used cooking oil is donated to New Market Waste Solutions to be converted to biofuel.

 Although source reduction measures and capture rates have consistently improved since the recycling program's inception, the greatest single contributing factor to diversion rates at the DLCC has been the addition of composting in 2008.
-347 tons of organic waste have been composted, accounting for 31.5% of all waste diverted since 2008.
-Based upon this program's performance, the DLCC has set a goal of a minimum 50% annual average diversion rate, which it has met for the past four years.
+435 tons of organic waste have been composted, accounting for 28% of all waste diverted since 2008.
+Based upon this program's performance, the DLCC has set a goal of a minimum 50% annual average diversion rate, which it has met for the past five years.
+Beginning in 2013, the waste stream data includes waste from the SEA Office.